avna1/Foodies-/README.md

 ---
 ### INTRODUCTION

 For our Web application development project, we chose to create a Food ordering website.
 The website is called Foodly.
-To relate with Sustainable Goal Development, Goal 4 Zero Hunger we have decided to design the website to encourage students and staff to participate in creating sustainable food cultures in  IIUM  environments.

 #### Our logo
 ![food1](https://user-images.githubusercontent.com/97139623/170884362-5ac6c757-c408-42f9-954c-69c0483f415d.png)